 There is a special loan service for distance students at Örebro University.
 The loan period for course books is extended with 6 further days in order to allow for postal services.
 This service is only available to students with a registered postal address outside Örebro.

-The library is bound by Chapter 9, § 22 of the Public Secrecy Act (1980:100) regarding all register information about individuals' loans, reservations and other kinds of orders.
-The library's use of personal information is regulated by the Personal Data Act (1998:204).
+The library is bound by the Public Access and Secrecy Act (2009:400) regarding all register information about individuals' loans, reservations and other kinds of orders.

 The borrowing rules can be revised and you are responsible for keeping yourself informed of any changes.
 The latest version is available at the library website.